-Thanks for installing the new PayWhirl + Shopify App.
-This installation guide is intended to take you through the setup process to begin selling subscriptions and other types of payment plans on Shopify.
+Welcome to PayWhirl Subscriptions for Shopify.
+This installation guide will take you through the setup process to begin selling subscriptions and other recurring payment plans on Shopify.
 Please let us know if you have any questions!

 Getting started with PayWhirl's new Shopify app...

-1) Add the app to your store from the Shopify App Store
+1) Add PayWhirl to your store from the Shopify App Store

 2) Create selling plan groups

-You'll see the dashboard with setup instructions to configure the app when you first log in.
+When you first log in, you'll see the dashboard with setup instructions to configure the app.
 To begin, you'll need to create selling plan groups in the app.

 There are two options to configure your selling plans:

-You can locate the full selling plan editor from the Plans page by clicking the Create button in the top-right corner.
+The full selling plan editor is located on the Plans page, where you click the Create button at the top-right corner.

 Selling plan groups are additional payment option(s) that will be added to your products in Shopify.
 You can set up multiple selling plans within a selling plan group.

-In this example, we will set up a selling plan group called "Subscribe and Save" and then add the group to several products in our store.
+In this example, we will set up a selling plan group called "Subscribe and Save" using the full plan builder, and then we'll add the group to several products in our store.
 The selling plan group will have two selling plans (weekly and monthly) subscription options for customers.

-Name - This is the name of the selling plan group, and it's shown to customers on the product page.
+Subscription plan name - This is the name of the selling plan group, and it's shown to customers on the product page to distinguish a one-time purchase from a subscription.

-Plan selector title - This is displayed when customers view your selling plan group options on the product page.
+Plan selection display label —This is displayed when customers select a subscription plan group on the product page.
+It typically includes the frequency and discount.

 This defaults to 'deliver every,' but you can customize it by clicking on the advanced settings: